 Hackney Downs is licensed for plays, showing films, live music, recorded music and dance performances.
 Find out about holding events in parks.

-There is a pleasant walk which links Hackney Downs to a number of other green spaces.
-The walk, which takes under an hour, goes through Shacklewell, once a small village, to the Hackney Downs and highlights how much architecture has changed in three centuries.
+A pleasant walk links Hackney Downs to a number of other green spaces.
+The walk, which takes under an hour, goes through Shacklewell and highlights changing architecture over the last 300 years.
 For more information see Get Walking, Keep Walking.

 Hackney Downs meadow